awwright/http-progress/draft-wright-http-patch-byterange.md

 This preference is generally applicable to any HTTP request (and not merely for PATCH or byte range patches).
 While this is often easier to implement on the server, is much more complicated to recover from, because many more infrequent error cases must be handled, and specifics will vary by server, media type, and resource-specific semantics.

-Servers that allow a choice between these options, and honored the client's request, SHOULD indicate this in the response with a "Preference-Applied" response header naming the transaction type.
+Servers SHOULD indicate when this preference was honored, using a "Preference-Applied" response header.
 For example:

 ~~~
 Preference-Applied: transaction=atomic